gustycooper/cpsc305/modules/README.md

 ## CPSC 305 Modules

-This directory contains the PDF documents for our course modules and related subdirectories.
+This directory contains the source code that is referenced in the PDF documents for our course modules.
+The PDF documents are not on GitHub.
+The PDF documents are on Canvas > Files > modules

 * SyllabusCourseOverview.pdf - contains our syllabus and a brief overview of our course.
 * ModuleC.pdf - contains readings and labs for our C module